 By fully participating in the development of GridFlorida, the participants were able to take control of the RTO formation process on behalf of Florida ratepayers and shareholders.
-(TR 832, 965, 986) The GridFlorida participants were able to avoid being forced into an RTO not of their own making by taking control of the GridFlorida process.
-(TR 135, 833, 842, 976, 987) They took control over their own destiny and apparently they were successful in shaping their own futures because many aspects of GridFlorida were in fact conditionally approved by FERC, pending compliance filings and finalization of documents.
+(TR 832, 965, 986) The GridFlorida participants were able to avoid being forced into an RTO not of their own making by taking control of the process.
+(TR 135, 833, 842, 976, 987) They controlled their own destiny and apparently they were successful in shaping their own futures because GridFlorida was in fact conditionally approved by FERC, pending compliance filings and finalization of documents.